You can also study this course:

 How will I be taught and assessed?

-As well as this you'll have the opportunity to take part in live-industry briefs.
-These have seen students work at Glastonbury, Dolby and Pinewood Studios.
+Previous live-industry briefs have seen students work at Glastonbury, Dolby and Pinewood Studios.
 You’ll also get the chance to work with up and coming music artists.
 Previous artists have included the Ting Tings, Jake Bugg, and Florence and the Machine.
-It’s an amazing way to team up with some of the brightest new talent.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.